SaiManishGopu/Verification-of-Muilticore-MESI-based-Cache-design/README.md

 **Folder Structure of the project**:

-_design_ - Contains the design files for the HTAX protocol.
+_design_ - Contains the design files for the MESI design.

 _gold_ - Contains the memory model